News

 09-23-2019

-Alan Gilbertson, an Auto Body Repair and Refinishing Technology student at the North Dakota State College of Science, has been named the first recipient of the new North Dakota Career Builders Scholarship.
-The scholarship was established by the 2019 Legislative Assembly to encourage students to seek educational opportunities in high-need and emerging occupations within the state.
+Alan Gilbertson has been named the first recipient of the new North Dakota Career Builders Scholarship, which was established by the 2019 Legislative Assembly to encourage students to seek educational opportunities in high-need and emerging occupations within the state.

 NDSCS Announces Summer 2019 Graduates